-Dan, Aaron, Renee, and I talked about much more, including brand valuation and measurement, so be sure to listen to the entire show, which you can do above, or download the mp3 and listen at your convenience.
+Jason and I talked about much more, so be sure to listen to the entire show, which you can do above, or download the mp3 and listen at your convenience.
 Of course, you can also subscribe to the Marketing Smarts podcast in iTunes or via RSS and never miss an episode!

 Music credit: Noam Weinstein.

 This marketing podcast was created and published by MarketingProfs.

 Kerry O’Shea Gorgone is director of product strategy, training, at MarketingProfs.
 She’s also a speaker, writer, attorney, and educator.
 She hosts and produces the weekly Marketing Smarts podcast.
 To contact Kerry about being a guest on Marketing Smarts, send her an email.
 You can also find her on Twitter (@KerryGorgone) and her personal blog.